Society of Professional Journalists-Madison Holiday Party

 Argus Bar Grille 123 E. Main St., Madison, Wisconsin 53703

-press release: The Madison chapter of the Society of Professional Journalists, in conjunction with the Capitol press corps, will hold its annual holiday party and raffle Thursday, Dec.
-14, from 6-9 pm.
+press release: The Madison chapter of the Society of Professional Journalists will hold its annual holiday party and raffle Thursday, Dec.
+13, from 7-10 p.m.

-Proceeds from the raffle will benefit the Daily Cardinal and the Badger Herald, the two student newspapers at UW-Madison.

-All area journalists and journalism supporters are encouraged to attend the free event, held at the Argus Bar, 123 E. Main St. in Madison.
+All area journalists and journalism supporters are encouraged to attend the free event, held at the Argus Bar, 123 E. Main St.

-Please consider donating a raffle prize.
-Contact Mark Pitsch, SPJ president, at mpitsch (at) madison.com for details on donating.
+Please consider donating a raffle prize and bringing a dish to pass.
+Contact SPJ members Breann Schossow and Briana Reilly at spjmadisononline@gmail.com for details on donating.

 The annual holiday party and raffle continues the tradition of SPJ Madison and local journalists raising money to advance journalism.
-In the past, the raffle has generated donations to the Tom Mulhern Scholarship for Sports Journalism at UW-Madison, Simpson Street Free Press and the Elliott Maraniss and David Maraniss Scholarship at UW-Madison.
+In the past, the raffle has generated donations to the Tom Mulhern Scholarship for Sports Journalism at UW-Madison, Simpson Street Free Press, UW-Madison’s two student newspapers, and the Elliott Maraniss and David Maraniss Scholarship at UW-Madison.